netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-classes.md

 ## Enable ingress status update for the sidecar deployments

 You can enable the ingress status update feature for side car deployments by specifying the following argument in the Netscaler CPX YAML file.
-You must add the argument to the `args` section of Netscaler CPX in the deployment YAML file for Netscaler CPX with the Citrix ingress controller.
+You must add the argument to the `args` section of Netscaler CPX in the deployment YAML file for Netscaler CPX with the Netscaler ingress controller.